 While cross-validation was applied to assess the goodness-of-fit of modeling within the training set, it is not enough to validate the classification model17.
-The independent validation, with the testing set, is the one and only valid paradigm44 for model assessment.
+The cross-validation is crippled in nature which omits the critical sampling variance from future data, thus incapable to be a efficient estimate of generalization for the algorithms (reference).
+The independent validation with the testing set, is the one and only valid paradigm44 for model assessment.
+Besides proper chosen validation process, the algorithms used to contruct the prediction model are pivotal for construction of reliable workflow.
+Machine learning algoritms have been rapidly developed in the past decade and have been reported to have higher performance than traditional discriminant analysis methods (MVA) (reference) for complex datasets in various research areas.
+Hence, we have incorporateed 2 most well-known machine learning algoritms, RF and SVM into our workflow and tested the feasibility of using the machine learning algoritms to construct classification models.
 The result of independent validation using the testing set is shown in table 2.
-According to the result, both classifiers could predicit the geographical originis of all six types of GI rice with 100% accuracy.
-Coincidently, in a similar study 12114Cd, 85Rb, 12Mg and, 19K as the most relevant elements for the differientiation between rice samples obtained from two geological orgins in Brazil. , we plotted their relative median concentrations.
-As shown in Fig. 5 , each GI rice had a unique elemental profile.
-Interestingly, while PJ-1 had the highest level of 27Al among all six types of GI rice, PJ-2 had the lowest.
-And for GI rice obtained from the same geological location Such observation agreed with previous findings that cultivar types also majorly impact on the elemental composition in rice45,46.
+According to the result, both classifiers could predicit the geographical originis of all six types of GI rice with 100% accuracy with the information from only 4 elements selected.
+The results indicated that the workflow we have established have successfully identified the biomarkers and constructed reliable models, not only within the training set, but also account for unknown data, the test set.
+Coincidently, in a similar study 121, Barbosa et al. also found small gourp of elements, 14Cd, 85Rb, 12Mg and, 19K, as the most relevant elements for the differientiation between rice samples obtained from two geological orgins in Brazil.
+To further visualize the elemental pattern differences among 6 type of GI rices, we plotted their relative median concentrations in a series of radar plots.
+As shown in Fig. 5 , the elemental profile in each GI rice showed significantly different patterns.
+The 85RB levels in WC and GG, which were collected either from southernmost or northernmost paddy fields of all GI rices, are significantly higher than in other 4 types of GI rices.
+Interestingly, the level of 27Al varied significantly between PJ-1 and PJ-2 that while PJ-1 had the highest level of 27Al among all six types of GI rice, PJ-2 had the lowest.
+And 23Na, 85Rb, and 10B, all showed considerably different composition in PJ-1 &2 even they were obtained from the same geological location.
+Such observation agreed with previous findings that cultivar types also majorly impact on the elemental composition in rice45,46.
 Overall, it remains a challenging task to elucidate the rationale for why the four elements showed strong differentiation power.
 The complexity here, shall partially attribute to the sample diversity.
 In this study, we collected samples from all three dominate rice producing regions in China, including the northeast China plain (WC, PJ-1, and PJ-2), Yangtze River Basin (SY, JS), and southeast coastal region (GG).
 Such wide geological sampling scope, introduced multi-layers of complexity (e.g. soil characteristics, agricultural practices, and genotype variation), which are all closely related to the elemental profile of crops47,48.